ANALYTICS SOLUTIONS2025-11-03

 If your enterprise has eventually come around to the view that it does want to be a data-centric one, here are some decisions you need to take first:

-Ensure that your business goals are aligned with the goals of your service, solution, or product.
+Ensure your business goals align with those of your service, solution, or product.

 For example, if your business goal is to increase revenue, consider how data will help you achieve it.
 You probably will have to ask these questions: